-- how well you know them & can you trust them to make financial decision on
+- How well do you know them & can you trust them to make a financial decision on your behalf

-Many people mistakenly believe their relatives will simply be able to contact the bank to withdraw their money or other organistations to deal with their finances but this is simply not the case.
+Many people mistakenly believe their relatives will simply be able to contact the bank to withdraw their money or other organisations to deal with their finances but this is simply not the case.

 If there is no valid Power of Attorney in place before you lose capacity then your loved ones will have to apply to the court to get formal legal authorisation to help you which is a long and often costly process.

 - Do not worry about suddenly losing control of your finances of you make an LPA.
-With a Financial and Property Affairs LPA you can choose whether it should take effect immediately or only when you lose mental capacity.
+With a Property and Financial Affairs LPA you can choose whether it should take effect immediately or only when you lose mental capacity.

 - A Health and Welfare LPA only comes into play after you lose capacity.

 - Your attorney is only permitted to make a choice if you are unable to make that decision at the time it needs to be made.
 There are guidelines for your attorney to follow.